 Q. HAVING PAID OUR DEPOSIT, WHEN IS THE REMAINDER OF YOUR FEE DUE?

 A: I would expect to have the balance settled when you have viewed the slide show or approved the images as applicable.

 This will be after your wedding.
 Some couples find this helpful, and others prefer to pay the total amount upfront.
 It’s entirely up to you, but I will not order photo books or supply the edited files until the account is settled.

 Most photographers insist on the balance settling at least a month in advance – I like to be as flexible as possible as it’s the small things that help make your wedding day special!

 Q. WE WANT TO BOOK YOU BUT ONLY NEED YOU FOR A COUPLE OF HOURS.
 ARE YOU FLEXIBLE WITH THIS?

 A: Yes!
-If you want less hours, for instance ceremony and early reception only, I can certainly accommodate.
+I can undoubtedly accommodate if you want fewer hours, for instance, ceremony and early reception only.

 As well as providing full-day wedding photographer packages, I can cater for short day weddings.

-When you contact me I will find out all about your day and provide you with a quote based on the information you give me and hours required.
+When you contact me, I will find out all about your day and provide you with a quote based on your information and the hours required.